 I can vouch for its authenticity having had a similar dish on my travels.
 The flavour took me back to Alleppey, a picturesque rural area of Kerala where I spent a day on a houseboat sailing through spectacular scenery and feasting on traditional dishes.

 The aubergine was cooked with tomato and a sharper mix of spices, making a soft tangy dish.
 It was a stark contrast from the chicken, and with the lemon rice it was a little sour for my liking, but my friend enjoyed it.
 The gut-busting size of the portions was also authentic to the region, and finishing them off was a challenge we failed in.
 Well, we had to save room for dessert!

 In addition to ice cream, the restaurant offers two traditional sweets.
 Gulab jamun are spongy brown balls drenched in syrup, a small but intensely sweet treat.
 Semiya payasam is a creamy dessert similar in flavour to rice pudding but made with roasted vermicelli.
 The cashew nuts and raisins mixed in gave each mouthful a slightly different taste.

 Already Thinking About Next Time

 The rich ingredients and huge portions left us feeling full and more than satisfied.
 It was an exotic and varied meal and a refreshing change from the standard choices at many Indian restaurants.

 With many other items left to try on the menu, I found I was soon thinking about what I would have next time.
 And when I come back I’ll be sure to bring an even bigger appetite.

-Service: The service was friendly but a little slow.
-Even when there were only two or three other parties it took a while to get waitress’s attention.
+- Service: The service was friendly but a little slow.
+Even when there were only two or three other parties, it took a while to get the waitress’s attention.

-Drinks: There is a licensed bar and a wide selection of drinks.
-My friend had a mango juice while had an Indian lager.
+- Drinks: There is a licensed bar and a wide selection of drinks.
+My friend had mango juice while I had an Indian lager.

 © 2019 Patrick Widdess